Creating Discussion Groups:

 - Publication of conference papers or books, or production costs of other media

-- Stipends for writing the grant proposal or making application
+- Stipends for writing the grant proposal or making application for the grant

-- Fees for WIFI or other home utilities should group convenes online
+- Home utilities should group convene online